top of page

 Brush-tailed Possum Trichosurus vulpecula

-This serious pest of forests and gardens was introduced was introduced into Aotearoa New Zealand with a view to creating a fur trade.
-The first in 1837 was unsuccessful and it was the 1858 attempt which was the beginning
+This serious pest of forests and gardens was introduced to Aotearoa New Zealand with a view to creating a fur trade.
+The first, in 1837 was unsuccessful but it was the 1858 attempt which started the colonisation of this destructive pest.

 While some possum fur is still used, usually combined with wool to give extra strength, it is the side effect that is being felt now.